nachtvlinder/SeeMyHouse/README.md

 There's also a [daily](daily.md) checklist.

 ### Pending
-- [ ] Determine use case data subset
+- [x] Determine use case data subset
 - [x] Download the data
+- [ ] Explore Data: study file types
 - [ ] Learn to work with geopandas
-- [ ] Explore Data: learn new data types
 - [ ] Explore Data: look at data contents
 - [ ] Explore Data: determine, try-out and find/choose needed packages
-- [ ] Explore&Design: experiment with data & its visualisation
+- [ ] Explore&Design: experiment with this data & its visualisation

 ### To do later
 - [ ] Design: preliminary solutions